usnistgov/FIPS201/_FIPS201/frontend.md

 data elements for the purpose of binding the PIV data elements to the same PIV Card.

 Cardholder Identifiers
-:   Other identifiers may be present in credentials on the PIV Card that identity the cardholder rather than the card.
+:   Other identifiers MAY be present in credentials on the PIV Card that identity the cardholder rather than the card.
 Examples include the subject name and names that may appear in the subjectAltName extension in the PIV Authentication certificate.